wobufetmaster/CS474HW2/README.md

 This checks if the value **set_val** is in the set **set_name**, with optional parameter **set_scope** to determine the scope.
 If no argument is provided, it defaults to None, representing global scope.

 **Assign(name: Variable, op2: setExp\*)** binds a name to the set formed by evaluating each of the set expressions in op2, and combining them together.
-Note that in this language, nested sets are generally avoided, unless specifically created by **Product**, or **NestedInsert**, which we will see later.
+Note that in this language, nested sets are generally avoided, unless specifically created by **Product()**, or **NestedInsert()**, which we will see later.
-The following statements are equivalent:
+Therefore, the following statements are equivalent:
 ```scala
 Assign(Variable("someSetName"), Value(1), Value("somestring"), Value(0x0f))
 Assign(Variable("someSetName"), Insert(Value(1), Value("somestring")),Value(0x0f))